FrancescoVIncelli/Hand_Networks/README.md

 - To get the plots, individual scripts have to be run to get degrees, densities and efficiency plots.
 Each of them has comparision functions in which individual samples can be comparte with the others.
 Make sure to uncomment the necessary plot before running the script.

 ### Limitations
 - The code is code to work for 21 channels and 64 channels.
-The indices should be updated if the number of channels are different
+The indices should be updated if the number of channels are different.
 - The project computes only the general kind of PDC (Baccalà and Sameshima, 2001) and one kind of normalization technique (Astolfi et al, 2007).
-Other PDC computation techniques can be implemented to get better results
+Other PDC computation techniques can be implemented to get better results.
 - All the plots are coded to work for only this application will have to be slightly modified based on the requirements.
-The functions are general which can be used for a differnt application with slight modification
+The functions are general which can be used for a differnt application with slight modification.